daniel347x/newgene/README.md

 8) In Visual Studio open NewGeneBackEnd.sln (located in newgene/NewGeneBackEnd).

-9) Set the mode you wish to build from the top menu: either Debug or Release.
+9) Set the mode you wish to build from the top menu (most likely Release).

 10) Click "Build -> Build Solution".
 This will build the file NewGeneBackEnd.lib.